gyrdym/ml_algo/README.md

 final validator = CrossValidator.kFold(validationData, numberOfFolds: 5);
 ````

 Let's create a factory for the classifier with desired hyperparameters.
-We have to decide after the cross validation,
+We have to decide after the cross-validation
-if the selected hyperparametrs are good enough or not:
+if the selected hyperparameters are good enough or not:

 ```dart
 final createClassifier = (DataFrame samples) =>